zephinzer/featuris/README.md

 ```
 docker run \
+  -e "NODE_ENV=dev" \
   -v data/features:/app/data/features:ro \
   -p 3000:3000 \
   zephinzer/janus:latest
 ```

 You should now be able to access the application at http://localhost:3000 with your feature toggles being available at http://localhost:3000/hello_world.
+Change the `NODE_ENV` to `prod` in the above command to check out the `schedule`, `variant` and `acceptance` types.

 See [Other Ways To Deploy Janus](#other-ways-to-deploy-janus) for more options.